Mongols: Post-Qing era

-On 22 January 1922 Mongolia proposed to migrate the Kalmyks during the Kalmykian Famine but bolshevik Russia refused.
+On 22 January 1922, Mongolia proposed to migrate the Kalmyks during the Kalmyk Famine, but Bolshevik Russia refused.
 71,000–72,000 (93,000?; around half of the population) Kalmyks died during the Russian famine of 1921–22.
-The Kalmyks revolted against the Soviet Union in 1926, 1930 and 1942–1943 (see Kalmykian Cavalry Corps).
-In 1913, Nicholas II, tsar of Russia, said: "We need to prevent from Volga Tatars.
+The Kalmyks revolted against the Soviet Union in 1926, 1930 and 1942–1943.
+In 1913, Nicholas II, tsar of Russia, said: "We need to prevent from the Volga Tatars.
 But the Kalmyks are more dangerous than them because they are the Mongols so send them to war to reduce the population".
 On 23 April 1923 Joseph Stalin, communist leader of Russia, said: "We are carrying out wrong policy on the Kalmyks who related to the Mongols.
 Our policy is too peaceful".
 In March 1927, Soviet deported 20,000 Kalmyks to Siberia, the tundra and Karelia.The Kalmyks founded the sovereign Republic of Oirat-Kalmyk on 22 March 1930.
 The Oirats' state had a small army and 200 Kalmyk soldiers defeated 1,700 Soviet soldiers in Durvud province of Kalmykia but the Oirats' state was destroyed by the Soviet Army in 1930.
 Kalmykian nationalists and Pan-Mongolists attempted to migrate Kalmyks to Mongolia in the 1920s.
 Mongolia suggested to migrate the Soviet Union's Mongols to Mongolia in the 1920s but Russia refused the suggestion.

-Stalin deported all Kalmyks to Siberia in 1943 and around half of the (97,000–98,000) Kalmyk people deported to Siberia died before being allowed to return home in 1957.
+Stalin deported all Kalmyks to Siberia in 1943 and around half of the (97,000–98,000) Kalmyks deported to Siberia died before being allowed to return home in 1957.
 The government of the Soviet Union forbade teaching the Kalmyk language during the deportation.
 The Kalmyks' main purpose was to migrate to Mongolia and many Kalmyks joined the German Army.
 Marshal Khorloogiin Choibalsan attempted to migrate the deportees to Mongolia and he met with them in Siberia during his visit to Russia.
 Under the Law of the Russian Federation of April 26, 1991 "On Rehabilitation of Exiled Peoples," repressions against Kalmyks and other peoples were qualified as acts of genocide.

-On 3 October 2002 the Ministry of Foreign Affairs announced that Taiwan recognizes Mongolia as an independent country, although no legislative actions were taken to address concerns over its constitutional claims to Mongolia.
+On 3 October 2002, the Ministry of Foreign Affairs announced that Taiwan recognizes Mongolia as an independent country, although no legislative actions were taken to address concerns over its constitutional claims to Mongolia.
 Offices established to support Taipei's claims over Outer Mongolia, such as the Mongolian and Tibetan Affairs Commission, lie dormant.